 The most famous copies include General de Gaulle, Marylin Monroe, Charlie Chaplin, Alfred Hitchcock, Michael Jackson, Céline Dion, Johnny Depp, Elton John, and Monica Bellucci.
 The astounding baroque building also houses a crowded theatre and a hall of mirrors that always captures the interest of the little ones (Standard price € 24.50).

 It contains over 3,000 of Picasso's works: paintings, pottery, and sketches, together with objects that help the visitor to better understand the works he is admiring, such as works from contemporary artists that were inspired by or parodied the painter's style.

 Tour of the Arch of Triumph

-Besides being the royal residence wanted by Louis XIV, it is also one of the most beautiful, and luxurious palaces in the world.
-Don't miss the royal apartments of the King, the Queen, the famous Hall of Mirrors, the wonderfully kept gardens, the park, Trianon Palace, or a visit to the royal stables and the water games of the fountains (Standard entry price € 18).
+Besides being the royal residence wanted by Louis XIV, it is also one of the most beautiful and luxurious palaces in the world.
+Make sure you view the royal apartments of the King and the Queen, the famous Hall of Mirrors, the wonderfully kept gardens, the park, Trianon Palace, or a visit to the royal stables and the water games of the fountains (Standard entry price € 18).

 Here is the complete list of all attractions included in the Paris Pass.

-Included in every Paris Pass is the Paris Visite Card that allows you unlimited travel on every metro, RER, bus, tram and on the Montmartre Cable Car, covering zones 1 to 3 in the centre of Paris.
+Included in every Paris Pass is the Paris Visite Card that allows you unlimited travel on every metro, RER, bus, tram, and on the Montmartre Cable Car, covering zones 1 to 3 in the center of Paris.

 In the FAQ section of the Paris Pass website, a case study is presented, showing the use of the 4-day pass, visiting 4 attractions every day.
 In that case, for example, the amount of money saved would be a total of 40 euros, not including the savings for transport costs.
 The pass also includes discounts in various stores and restaurants throughout Paris.